 - Bad Boss: Different treatment in the different media.
-In the books, the Warlord of Arr was tough on his minions for being defeated, saw them as expendable pawns and in one book launched a scheme to replace them.
-In the show he tended to see them as assets to his cause and in a few instances even pulled them back to his fortress when the loss would've been permanent, even if it meant losing the planet they were fighting over, since thanks to the budget, Status Quo Is God was especially in force.
+In the books, the Warlord of Arr was tough on his minions for being defeated, saw them as expendable pawns and in one book came up with a scheme to secretly replace them for their regular defeats.
+In the show he tended to see them as assets to his cause and in a few instances even pulled them back to his fortress when the loss would've been permanent, even if it meant losing the planet they were fighting over.
+Since thanks to the budget, Status Quo Is God was especially in force.

 - Beauty Equals Goodness: While this show had the standard aesop of "don't judge a book by its cover," it's noticeable that the character designers still mostly went by this maxim.
 The Photon Guardians consist of three humans including a ninja princess in form-fitting spandex, a sleek metal cyborg and two strange-looking but not mean-looking aliens.
 The Warlord's minions consist of one human dressed all in black with matching eyeliner and mind-controlling circuity all over his face, an overweight green cyborg pirate, and a bunch of unsightly alien monsters.
 In the pilot Chris even remarks "obviously a bad guy" upon seeing one of the Arrians, and is absolutely right.